 How to Become a Notary in California

 Are you interested in becoming a California notary?
 Are you interested in generating extra income, starting your own California notary business, adding a notary title to your resume, or helping people in your community?
-The California Secretary of State appoints notaries to serve the public as unbiased impartial witnesses to document signing.
+The State of California appoints notaries to serve the public as unbiased impartial witnesses to document signing.
 Becoming a notary in California is a straightforward process, and as long as you meet the eligibility requirements listed below, you can apply to become a California notary.
-The American Association of Notaries has been helping individuals become notaries since 1994.
+The America Association of Notaries has been helping individuals become notaries since 1994.

 This California notary guide will help you understand:

 - Who can become a notary in California

-- The process to become a California notary
+- How to become a notary in California

-What are the qualifications to become a notary in California?
+Who can become a notary public in California?

 To become a California notary public, a notary applicant must meet the following requirements: